 - 1 to 2 cloves of garlic

-- Wash and pat the cilantro dry (no need to chop).
+- Wash and pat the cilantro dry.
+Roughly chop the cilantro.
 Wash the jalapeno, cut off the stem, and either cube or cut lengthwise and remove the seeds (for a milder salsa).
-Cut the onion in half, remove the peel, a do a rough chop.
+Peel and quarter the onion.
+Peel the garlic cloves.

-- Add the drained can of tomatoes, washed and dried cilantro, ½ onion, and the jalapeno to the food processor.
+- Add the cilantro, onion, garlic, and jalapeno to the food processor.
 Pulse for a few seconds until everything is incorporated.

 - Serve right away or store in an airtight container in the refrigerator for up to a week.

 - If you don't have fresh jalapenos, you can substitute with jarred jalapenos or ½ a green pepper, diced.

 - If you don't have limes, you can substitute with store-bought lime juice.

 - If you don't have fresh cilantro you can substitute with frozen or freeze-dried cilantro (rehydrated).

 Did you try this recipe?
 Have a question?
 Just leave a comment below and I'll get back to you ASAP!